alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Maybe I'm not a fraud after all.
 And, I see some interesting extensions that aren't mentioned in the literature.

-For the next week, I'm riding a high of accomplishment, making steady progress on implementing my ideas.
+For the next week, I make steady progress on implementing my ideas, riding a high of accomplishment.
-Then, it all goes wrong.
+Then, it all falls apart.
 My classes all ramp up at the same time.
 I spend my days in lecture and my nights doing homework and projects.
 Research goes on the back burner.
 I'm sorry!
 I don't have time for you!
 I need to learn about thread schedulers, about clopen sets and Jacobians, and you need to wait.